appium/appium/packages/appium/docs/en/intro/drivers.md

 So, from a technical perspective, an Appium driver is just a bit of code that inherits from some other Appium code.
 That's it!
 Now, inheriting from `BaseDriver` actually gives us a lot, because `BaseDriver` is essentially an encapsulation of the entire WebDriver protocol.
-So all a driver needs to do to do something useful is to *implement* Node.js methods with names corresponding to their WebDriver protocol equivalents.
+So all a driver needs to do something useful is to *implement* Node.js methods with names corresponding to their WebDriver protocol equivalents.

 So let's say I wanted to do something with this empty driver; first I have to decide which